 What is Probiotic Soda?
 Defining the Functional Beverage Trend

 Ah, probiotic soda: the new health trend taking over youths and millennials alike.
 But what IS probiotic soda, and how is it different from fan-favorite kombucha?
-Admittedly, it is a huge step up from the traditional soda consumption that had nations in a chokehold.
+Admittedly, it is a huge step up from traditional soda consumption, which had nations in a chokehold.
 However, there are some key differences we need to discuss.

 Traditional soda, you know the kinds, is artificially sweetened and chemically carbonated (CO2 is injected).
 While tasty (with lime, anyone?), they offer little to no nutritional value and, with regular consumption (and time), can contribute to disastrous health outcomes, such as diabetes.